RafaelFaisca32/desofs2024_M1C_3/Documentation/AbuseCases/abusecases.md

 #### Location Spoofing

-- **Description:** An attacker spoofs the location data of drivers, making it seem like they are in a different location than they actually are.
+- **Description:** An attacker spoofs the location data of services to drivers, making it seem like they are in a different location than they actually are.
 This could lead to misallocation of resources or fraudulent activity.
-- **CVSS Risk Rating:** 8.0 (High)
+- **CVSS Risk Rating:** 6.2 (Medium) CVSS:3.0/AV:N/AC:H/PR:H/UI:R/S:C/C:L/I:H/A:N
 - **Justification:** Spoofed location data can result in incorrect resource allocation or fraudulent activities.
 - **Countermeasures:**
     - Use secure geolocation services with validation checks.